robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 problems.
 Given how disconnected pure mathematics is from reality, just donating some spare money to a charity is probably more important than working on the millenium problems.

-At this point, I imagine some smart-ass reader thinking, "Yeah, but sometimes pure mathematics does have important real world consequences."
+At this point, you think, "Yeah, but sometimes pure mathematics does have important real world consequences."
 I agree.
 This is not a real objection, though.
 We are again talking about the likelihood of doing a lot of good.